How to Grow Stunning Snapdragons from Seed Indoors

 Check the seedlings daily to ensure the soil doesn’t dry out.

-Once those second sets of leaves appear, water with a gentle spray from a watering can or hose when needed, usually every 1-2 days.
+Once that second set of leaves shows up, switch to a gentle spray from a watering can or hose every 1-2 days to keep them happy.

 Provide Good Air Circulation

-Be sure the snapdragon seedlings have plenty of air circulation.
-A small fan near the seedlings will help prevent mold and encourage more vital, healthier plants.
+Good airflow is key for healthy snapdragon seedlings.
+Set up a small fan near your plants to help prevent mold and encourage more vital, healthier plants.

 Thin Snapdragon Seedlings if Needed